 Gargle with warm salt water

-One study done back in 2005 found gargling three times a day with salt water helped prevent upper respiratory infections.
-Although there’s no real evidence gargling once you’re sick will relieve your sore throat, there’s no harm in trying it.
+It’s possible that gargling three times a day with salt water helps prevent upper respiratory infections.
+Although there’s no real evidence gargling will relieve your sore throat, there’s no harm in trying it.

-You can buy medicated cough drops, but really, any hard candy will do the job by moistening your throat.
+You can buy medicated cough drops to moisten your throat, but any hard candy will also help.
 Keep a stock of suckers by your bed for those mornings when you wake up feeling like a desert has settled around your tonsils.

-The sprays you buy at your local pharmacy contain an anesthetic (typically benzocaine) that numbs the back of the throat.
+The sprays you buy at your local pharmacy contain an anesthetic (typically benzocaine) that numbs the back of your throat.
 Sprays won’t eliminate a sore throat, but they can temporarily ease the pain.

 This general health advice also applies when you’re sick.
 Cigarette smoke is loaded with toxic chemicals that irritate the throat.

-The time to see your doctor is when your throat becomes really painful, or if it continues to hurt a week or more after your illness started.
+The time to see your doctor is when your throat becomes really painful or continues to hurt a week or more after your illness started.